-The ATR 42MP combines the reliability, maintainability and low life-cycle costs of its commercial ATR ancestor with a state-of-the-art mission system, advanced sensors and a complete communication suite, to create an effective and affordable force multiplier optimized for maritime operations.
-At the heart of the ATR 42MP is the Airborne Tactical Observation and Surveillance System (ATOS), designed and built by Leonardo’s Airborne & Space Systems Division.
+The ATR 42MP combines the reliability, maintainability and low life-cycle cost of its commercial ATR ancestor with a fully integrated state-of-the-art mission system, advanced sensors and a complete communication suite to create an effective and affordable force multiplier optimized for maritime operations.
+At the heart of the ATR 42MP is its mission system: the Airborne Tactical Observation and Surveillance System (ATOS), designed and built by Leonardo’s Electronics Division.

 Missions & features

-The ATR 42MP Surveyor developed and built by Aircraft Division from the airframe of the proven ATR 42 twin-turboprop regional aircraft.
+The ATR 42MP Surveyor is developed and built by the Aircraft Division from the airframe of the proven ATR 42 twin-turboprop regional aircraft.
 Endowed with built-in flexibility and multirole capabilities, the Surveyor is fully civil-certified.
-The aircraft has been ordered by four Air Forces in three countries: Italy, Nigeria and Libya.
+The aircraft has been ordered by four air forces and government agencies in three countries: Italy, Nigeria and Libya.

 Combat proven in service for Maritime Surveillance, Exclusive Economic Zone (EEZ) Patrol and SAR (Search And Rescue) over sea and land, prevention of illicit activities, it is also employed for ISR (Intelligence, Surveillance, Reconnaissance), C2 (Command, Control) and environmental control.

-The aircraft can also be reconfigured in a few hours to perform various transport mission carrying personnel, paratroopers, and cargo or for medical evacuation or dropping emergency kits through an in-flight operable door.
+The aircraft can also be reconfigured in a few hours to perform various transport missions carrying personnel, paratroopers, cargo, medical evacuation also with biocontainment systems or dropping emergency kits through an in-flight operable door.

 Sensors suite & equipment